dotnet/csharplang/spec/namespaces.md

     class B {}
 ```

-The two compilation units contribute to the single global namespace, in this case declaring two classes with the fully qualified names A and B. Because the two compilation units contribute to the same declaration space, it would have been an error if each contained a declaration of a member with the same name. *end example*]
+The two compilation units contribute to the single global namespace, in this case declaring two classes with the fully qualified names `A` and `B`.
+Because the two compilation units contribute to the same declaration space, it would have been an error if each contained a declaration of a member with the same name. *end example*]

 ## Namespace declarations